Melissa Riso Sizzles In Strappy Lace Blue Lingerie: ‘Do I Have To Get Dressed?’

-Melissa Riso thrilled her Instagram fans with a sexy picture of herself sprawled out in a chair in a bathroom wearing nothing but a bra and panties set, and she shared the whole thing was her mood as she continued to stay at home amid the coronavirus pandemic.
+Melissa Riso thrilled her Instagram fans with a sexy picture of herself sprawled out in a chair in a bathroom wearing nothing but a bra-and-panties set.
+She shared that the whole thing was her mood as she continued to stay at home amid the coronavirus pandemic.

-In the image, Melissa lounged in a blue and white upholstered chair.
-The celebrity hairstylist wore a lacy dark blue pushup bra that showed off her ample cleavage and featured attractive straps that wrapped around her ribcage.
-She paired the lingerie with matching lacy bikini-style panties that showed off her flat stomach, curvy hips, and nipped-in waist.
-The model’s languorous pose also revealed her timed thighs and shapely arms.
+In the image, Melissa lounged in a blue-and-white upholstered chair.
+The celebrity hairstylist wore a lacy dark blue push-up bra that showed off her ample cleavage and featured attractive straps that wrapped around her ribcage.
+She paired the lingerie with matching bikini-style panties that showed off her flat stomach, curvy hips, and nipped-in waist.
+The model’s languorous pose also revealed her shapely thighs and arms.

-The model wore a dramatic smokey eye with heavy black eyeliner and mascara.
+The model wore a dramatic smoky eye with heavy black eyeliner and mascara.
 Nude lipstick filled in her generous pout and bronzer combined with strategic highlighter accented her high cheekbones.
-Melissa accessorized with sparkly earrings and a shiny bracelet.
+She accessorized with sparkly earrings and a shiny bracelet.
 Her navel tattoo was visible on her stomach, suggesting that the picture might not be recent since she’s had removal treatments for the self-designed ink.

 “No, you are fine just the way you are,” declared one devotee.